jpercyasnet/bkhddbcomp/README.md

 exclude.excfile is a text file which excludes files and directories.

-see documentation repository additional information
+see documentation repository for additional information